Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 BEM was designed to make it easier to work on big projects.
 Yet, even a smallest web app might use CSS that needs to be easily understandable by the team and work without side effects.

 By using BEM, you identify that a CSS class definition comes from your app and is used only there.

-## Sample apps

-Check out the source code of [KitchenSink](https://github.com/StarcounterSamples/KitchenSink).
-This sample app that shows how to apply BEM in practice.

 ## Further reading